 White-collar criminals today often exhibit a blend of personal characteristics similar to the infamous Sam Antar, and they are often assisted by an environment such as Crazy Eddie’s, characterized by clearly flawed ethics and culture.

 It is important to note that the existence of any or all of these elements does not necessarily mean fraud is in play.
-However, it does mean that management needs to have sound or properly designed internal controls to deter any bad behavior and, should the controls be overridden, be able to detect patterns of inconsistencies and get at the truth before it’s too late.
+However, it does mean that management needs to have sound or properly designed internal controls to deter bad behavior.
+Should the controls be overridden, be able to detect patterns of inconsistencies and get at the truth before it’s too late.

 The links within supplement this material and provide additional information that is important in the fight against fraud.